 2. OFWC Media

-Its Theology of the Body section is an excellent resource for further study, with links to purchase video and audio talks and books on the Theology of the Body.
+Its Theology of the Body section is an excellent resource for further study, with links to purchase video and audio talks on the Theology of the Body.

 Books Inspired by My Research and Further Thinking: